Hruthik-28/stratex-backend-assignment/README.md

 ### `getAllBooks`

-This endpoint retrieves a paginated list of books available from the seller, with options for sorting and pagination.
+This endpoint retrieves a paginated list of books available, with options for sorting and pagination.

 **Route:** GET `/api/v1/books`